Jump down to Essential Google Earth Pro Functions | The Menus

 Google Earth is a geobrowser that offers satellite and aerial imagery, ocean bathymetry, and other geographic data over the internet to represent the Earth as a three-dimensional globe.
 Geobrowsers are also known as virtual globes or Earth browsers.
 Google Earth provides search capabilities and the ability to pan, zoom, rotate, and tilt the view of the Earth.
 It also offers tools for creating new data and a growing set of layers of data, such as volcanoes and terrain, that can be displayed in the 3D Viewer.
-Google Earth is available on the web for free as well for purchase in more advanced versions at the Google Earth web site.
+Google Earth Pro and other versions are available for free on the Google Earth Versions web page.

 The Google Earth Pro User Interface